IBM-EPBL/IBM-Project-25959-1659977734/README.md

-Basic Questions of every retailer : How much inventory should I carry?
+Basic Questions of every retailer: How much inventory should I carry?
 Too much inventory means working capital costs, operational costs and a complex operation, lack of inventory leads to lost sales, unhappy customers and a damaged brand.

 This is why short-term forecasting is so important in the retail and consumer goods industry.

 ![stock](https://user-images.githubusercontent.com/66632417/200236155-94e71401-40b1-4517-be83-49ff69756e2b.jpg)